Dutch

 Chairs: Arezoo Alizadeh (Nijmegen) & Mario Negrello (Rotterdam)

-Herbert Jaeger (Groningen) A Semantic Theory of Universal Computation (30')
+Herbert Jaeger (Groningen) A semantic theory of universal computation - why? therefore!
+(30')

 Federico Corradi (Eindhoven) Why Backpropagation Will Fade and Spikes Will Learn: Toward Local Learning in Spiking Neural Networks (15')